Lives saved

 What happened?

-On Friday, September 13, 2024, my experienced buddy and I were dropped off by my wife at Victoria Point.
+On Friday, September 13, 2024, my wife dropped my experienced buddy and at Victoria Point.
 We were looking forward to the perfect work-week wrap-up and set off at 3:00 PM towards Wellington Point.
 The wind speed was around 25 knots southeast, with a swell height of about 1.8 meters.
-I was wearing a leg leash and a PFD, but crucially, I had my ResQLink 400 PLB tied with a custom-made adjustable closed loop around one leg.
+I was wearing a leg leash and a PFD.
+Crucially, I had my ResQLink 400 PLB tied around one leg.

-At around 3:45 PM, with about 4 km left to go and roughly 2 km offshore, my left carbon paddle blade snapped clean off at the socket neck.
+At around 3:45 PM, with about 4 km left to go and roughly 2 km offshore.
+My left carbon paddle blade snapped clean off at the socket neck.
 It may have been due to fatigue, as the paddle was about four years old.
-After a few moments of deliberation, I realized the conditions were likely too challenging for a self-rescue attempt, especially with nightfall approaching at 6:00 PM.
+After a moment of thought, I realized the conditions were too challenging for a self-rescue, especially with nightfall.

-In Australia, standard procedure requires PLBs to be registered with the Australian Maritime Safety Authority, who perform an annual registration check.
+In Australia, the Australian Maritime Safety Authority registers PLBs and performs an annual registration check.
 With my PLB registration up to date, I felt confident in activating it at around 3:50 PM.

-As I later learned, the distress signal was relayed to the National Rescue Coordination Centre in Canberra, which contacted my wife.
+As I later learned, the distress signal was relayed to the National Rescue Coordination Centre in Canberra.
+The were able to contact my wife.
 She confirmed our location and identifying details.
-Canberra then notified the Port of Brisbane Water Police, who coordinated the rescue plan and informed the Raby Bay Volunteer Marine Rescue Service.
+Canberra notified the Port of Brisbane Water Police, who coordinated the rescue and informed the Raby Bay Volunteer Rescue.

-The plan was that if I wasn’t located by 5:00 PM, two helicopters on standby would be dispatched to complete the search before dark.
+The plan was to dispatch two helicopters by 5:00 PM if I wasn’t located, to finish the search before dark.

-Two rescue craft reached me simultaneously at around 4:30 PM, and I was returned to the Raby Bay Marine Rescue Station—along with my surfski—by approximately 4:40 PM for a check-up by the Ambulance Service.
+Two rescue craft reached me simultaneously at around 4:30 PM.
+They returned me and my surfski to the Raby Bay Marine Rescue Station by approximately 4:40 PM.
+When we arrived, we got a check-up by the Ambulance Service.
 The officers who assisted me said this was a textbook rescue, the kind they enjoy.

-The only uncertainty I felt during the ordeal was whether it would take marine rescue 30 or 40 minutes to reach me.
+The only uncertainty during the ordeal was whether marine rescue would take 30 or 40 minutes to reach me.

-In the end, my trust in the reliability of the device and the national rescue response plan was well-placed!
+In the end, I discovered that my trust in the device’s reliability and the national rescue response plan was well-placed!
 To be honest, I’ve occasionally left the PLB at home, feeling confident in my leash and PFD combo.
 After this experience, however, the PLB will always be the first item I strap on.
 Onwards and upwards, ACR PLBs!

 Words of wisdom